Matei-Ciobotaru/Monit-Telegram-Alerts/README.md

 ## Python Libraries

-Of course, you will require the [python-telegram-bot](https://python-telegram-bot.org/) library to use Telegram, the other 2 libraries (os and logging) used in the script are standard.
+You will require the [python-telegram-bot](https://python-telegram-bot.org/) library to use Telegram, the other 2 libraries (os and logging) used in the script are standard.

 ## Telegram Bot

 You will need to create a Telegram bot and edit the python script to add your personal token and chatid.

 Details on how to create a bot [here](https://core.telegram.org/bots#creating-a-new-bot).

 ## Description